 Later on, Radner took her show on the road, literally, and performed on Broadway.
 She starred in a one-woman show wherein she portrayed her most memorable acts from SNL.

 Gilda Radner was a naturally talented comedian.
 She was a funny, fearless force to be reckoned with.
 Her talent was ultimately rewarded with a star on Hollywood’s Walk of Fame and rightfully so.
-Unfortunately, she died much too soon, due to ovarian cancer in 1989.
-It was a huge loss to her fans, but she left us all with a legacy of laughter.
+Unfortunately, she died much too soon, but she left us all with a legacy of laughter.

 Like it?
 Share with your friends!